 A personal trainer or teacher is able to give immediate advice, work out a plan based on personal goals, and fix problems immediately when they occur to prevent the formation of poor habits.

 Websites often offer tips and advice about creating a routine.
 Workout plans and accountability (and even friendly competition in one of our fitness groups) are now available online to make your workouts easier and more goal efficient.

-Books offer another method of getting the exercises down, but books are limited to the type of information specialized in the books.
-It might give advice about making a personal routine or about the exercises, but it usually will not provide both.
+Books offer another method of getting the exercises down, but books are limited to the type of information specialized in them.
+They might give advice about making a personal routine or about the exercises, but they usually will not provide both.

-After speeding through the beginning details of getting the form into a habit and making a routine, it’s time to get started.
-As a beginner, it is best to plan weight lifting 2 or 3 times a week at the beginning and increase as the body adjusts to the new exercises.
+After getting through the beginning details of getting the form into a habit and making a routine, it’s time to get started.
+As a beginner, it is best to plan weight lifting two or three times a week in the beginning and increase as the body adjusts to the new exercises.